'His Fight Is in Russia.' Why Navalny Flew Home Straight Into Putin's Clutches

 What will the world do now about Navalny?

 Experts say Navalny is not going to walk free anytime soon.
-“Given the speed with which authorities have moved to take away Navalny out of public view, they’re most likely going to lock him up,” says Noble.
+“Given the speed with which authorities have moved to take Navalny out of public view, they’re most likely going to lock him up,” says Noble.

 Officials in the U.K. and E.U. have condemned the move, with some urging new sanctions against Russia for violating human rights.
 Joe Biden’s incoming national security adviser, Jake Sullivan, called for Navalny’s immediate release and said the “perpetrators of the outrageous attack on his life must be held accountable”.